 One of the most important decisions to make, is the choice of which funeral director will take care of your loved one, when the time comes.

 Our commitment to you, is to care for your loved one as we would care for our own.
-Many of us may be aware that the time will be drawing near, when we are about to lose someone.
+Very often you will be aware that the time is drawing near when you are about to lose someone.
 During this time, it can be very helpful to discuss your thoughts, and indeed obtain estimates for a funeral service.